Young Black pilot opens dream restaurant during pandemic

 Brown encourages young people to pursue their dreams of owning and running their own business.
 They realize several restaurants have not survived the pandemic, but knew their south side location for soul food and a great menu would help them turn a good product.

-"Pursuing your dream is hard," said Brown, "but keep on fighting and take every day as a new day to reach your opportunities."
+"Pursuing your dream is hard, but keep on fighting and take every day as a new day to reach your opportunities," Brown said.

 House of Soul Cafe is open Tuesday through Saturday right now, during lunch and dinner hours.
-They will eventually decide if those hours will expand based on customer demand.
+They will eventually decide if those hours will expand, based on customer demand.